-These oven baked rainbow trout fillets are crispy on the outside with a tender center that is seasoned with Dijon mustard and light mayonnaise.
+This baked trout recipe is crispy on the outside with a tender center that is seasoned with Dijon mustard and light mayonnaise.

-I used to fish a lot when I was younger and catching some lake trout and cooking them for dinner was a real treat of mine.
+I used to fish a lot when I was younger.
+Catching lake trout and cooking them for dinner was a real treat of mine.

 I recently found some trout fillets at my local grocery store.
-Since trout has long been one of my favorite types of fish, I was delighted to cook them for dinner.
+Since trout has long been one of my favorite types of fish, I was delighted to try this Panko crusted fish recipe for dinner.

 However, when I opened the package, I discovered that the fillets were very thin which meant they were likely to come apart in a frying pan if I tried to pan fry them.
 What to do I asked?